NicholasSynovic/nicholassynovic.github.io/content/summaries/distinctive-image-features-from-scale-invariant-keypoints.md

    In British Machine Vision Conference, Cardiff, Wales, pp. 656–665.
 3. Carneiro, G. and Jepson, A.D.
 2002.
 Phase-based local features.
 In European Conference on Computer Vision (ECCV), Copenhagen, Denmark, pp. 282–296.
-4. Crowley,J.L.andParker,A.C.1984.Arepresentationforshapebased on peaks and
+4. Crowley,J.L.and Parker,A.C.1984.Arepresentationforshapebased on peaks and
    ridges in the difference of low-pass transform.
 IEEE Trans. on Pattern Analysis and Machine Intelligence, 6(2):156–170.
 5. Fergus, R., Perona, P., and Zisserman, A. 2003.
 Object class recognition by unsupervised scale-invariant learning.
 In IEEE Conference on Computer Vision and Pattern Recognition, Madison, Wisconsin, pp. 264–271.
-6. Harris,C.andStephens,M.1988.A combined corner and edge detector.
+6. Harris,C.and Stephens,M.1988.A combined corner and edge detector.
 In Fourth Alvey Vision Conference, Manchester, UK, pp. 147–151.
 7. Koenderink, J.J.
 1984.
 The structure of images.
 Biological Cybernetics, 50:363–396.